NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/network-policies/ssh-logging.md

 ## 5. Check your SSH port number

-Cloudflare's SSH proxy only works with servers running on the default port 22.
+Khulnasoft's SSH proxy only works with servers running on the default port 22.
 Open the `sshd_config` file and verify that no other `Port` values are specified.

 ```sh
 $ cat /etc/ssh/sshd_config